 The Care and Identification of Photographs

-Planning of 2013 workshops is complete and the remaining workshops are listed above.
+Planning of 2014 workshops is underway and workshops will be listed here as soon as they are finalized.
 If you are interested in hosting a workshop in coming years, please contact Gawain

 This workshop is an intensive 4-day introduction to the history and technology of photographic materials.
 It teaches a practical approach to the identification and preservation of photographs from the daguerreotype to the inkjet print.
 The combination of small class size (no more than 14 students) and the 4-day course length makes this a unique course that gives students the time and instruction necessary to gain a practical working knowledge of photographic identification and care.
 Registration Includes: